 Why it matters?

-Why does getting electricity matter?
+Why does a good insolvency regime matter?

 Keeping viable businesses operating is among the most important goals of insolvency systems.
 A good insolvency regime should inhibit the premature liquidation of sustainable businesses.
 It should also discourage lenders from issuing high-risk loans, and managers and shareholders from taking imprudent loans and making other reckless financial decisions.1 A firm suffering from poor management choices or a temporary economic downturn can still be turned around.
 When this happens, all stakeholders benefit.
 Creditors can recover a larger part of their investment; more employees keep their jobs and the network of suppliers and customers is preserved.

 Studies show that effective reforms of creditor rights are associated with lower costs of credit, increased access to credit, improved creditor recovery and strengthened job preservation.2 If at the end of insolvency proceedings creditors can recover most of their investments, they can continue reinvesting in firms and improving companies’ access to credit.
 Similarly, if a bankruptcy regime respects the absolute priority of claims, secured creditors can continue lending and confidence in the bankruptcy system is maintained.3